 Performance: Inquired of management to determine whether release of electronic disbursements are appropriately authorized.

 Exceptions: No exceptions were noted.
+Management's response: Not applicable.

 10. For each location selected under #8 above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
 Randomly select five disbursements for each location, obtain supporting documentation for each transaction and: